Violent night in West Philadelphia

+WEST PHILADELPHIA (WPVI) --One person has died and two others are recovering after two shootings less than an hour apart in West Philadelphia Friday evening.

-WEST PHILADELPHIA (WPVI) --Philadelphia police say officers were patrolling the area near 56th and Pemberton streets around 5:15 p.m. when they heard gunshots.
+Philadelphia police say officers were patrolling the area near 56th and Pemberton streets around 5:15 p.m. when they heard gunshots.

 "They find a 26-year-old black male, he's got two gunshot wounds to his back," said Philadelphia Police Lt.
 John Walker.

-Police say that man was taken to Penn Presbyterian Hospital in critical condition.
+Police say that man was taken to Penn Presbyterian Medical Center in critical condition.

 Officers also believe he was involved in the shooting.